1989 French Grand Prix

 The 1989 French Grand Prix was a Formula One motor race held at Paul Ricard on 9 July 1989.
 It was the seventh race of the 1989 Formula One World Championship.

 The 80-lap race was won from pole position by local driver Alain Prost, driving a McLaren-Honda, with Englishman Nigel Mansell second in a Ferrari and Italian Riccardo Patrese third in a Williams-Renault.

 Background

 The event, officially called the Rhône-Poulenc Grand Prix de France, was held at the 3.813 km Circuit Paul Ricard in Le Castellet, Var, near the French city of Marseille.
-Free and qualifying practice sessions were held on Friday 7 July and Saturday 8 July, whilst a morning warmup session and the main Grand Prix race were held on Sunday 9 July 1989.
+Free and qualifying practice sessions were held on Friday 7 July and Saturday 8 July, while a morning warmup session and the main Grand Prix race were held on Sunday 9 July 1989.